lavishay-technion/ansible_shallow/02_fundamentals/README.md

 - Execute module file while creating file named `test` at `/tmp` path on all the nodes
 - Use file module to create empty folder `config` at `/opt` folder
 - Change the `test` file permission to be read and written by user only
-- save all commands in to cmd_line.txt and save it on git versino control
+- save all commands in to cmd_line.txt and save it on git version control

 ```sh
 mkdir -p 02_fundamentals/modules/File && cd 02_fundamentals/modules/File